 Formerly, China was completely absent from the global coffee map.
 But extensive efforts coming into effect since the late 1980s has turned the country into one of the world’s significant coffee producers.
 These days, almost all Chinese coffee comes from Yunnan Province.

-Besides its abundance of plant life, this southwestern province also has rich soil and a favorable climate.
+Besides its abundant plant life, this southwestern province also has rich soil and a favorable climate.
 So the tropical coffee tree happily grows here, providing the Chinese with their own caffeine-rich delight.

-The local inhabitants of Yunnan cultivate multiple varieties of coffee, namely Arabica Catimor, Typica, and Bourbon.
+Yunnan’s local inhabitants cultivate Arabica Catimor, Typica, and Bourbon coffee varieties.
 The fruits they produce have a delicious fragrance and a fruity sweetness that tastes just right.

-Yunnan coffee is so excellent that all the Starbuck outlets across mainland China utilize it.
-Its cinnamon-flavored beans distributed by Aini, one of the most popular Chinese coffee brands, has delighted countless Starbuck fans since 2012.
+Yunnan coffee is so excellent that all Starbucks outlets across mainland China utilize it.
+Its cinnamon-flavored beans, distributed by Aini, one of the most popular Chinese coffee brands, have delighted countless Starbucks fans since 2012.

 Where to find: All domestic coffee products in China contain Yunnan coffee.
-You can also visit a Starbuck store for a blend of American and Chinese experiences.
+You can also visit a Starbucks store for a blend of American and Chinese experiences.

 See how Yunnan coffee is recognized for its quality here.